What will you play next?

 The many betting options for European roulette online split the screen – with the wheel on the top half of the screen and the betting area below this.
 One of the big advantages of playing software-based roulette is that there are no time controls.
 Unlike the live dealer games, you will not see the wheel spin without your bets in place.

-Live dealer casinos have really taken a hold in recent years.
+Live dealer casinos have really taken hold in recent years.
 In these games you bet on a roulette game streamed live from a casino.
 You bet by dragging and dropping chips onto a virtual betting surface.
 These casino games have a social feel and are run by friendly hosts.
 There is a time limit between each spin – and minimum bets can be higher than for the software-based alternatives.

 Roulette games at online casinos can be enjoyed on either desktops or on casino apps at Android or iPhone casinos.